en_USEnglish

 1.1 Encryption ransomware

 Another category of ransomware is data theft.
-Unlike encryption ransomware, this malware does not encrypt its victims' files, but instead steals sensitive data, such as personal information or trade secrets.
-Cybercriminals then threaten to disclose this information unless the victim pays a ransom.
-Protecting data with advanced security solutions and adequate employee awareness is essential to guard against these attacks.
+Unlike encryption ransomware, this malware doesn't encrypt its victims' files but instead steals sensitive data, such as personal information or trade secrets.
+Cybercriminals then threaten to release this information unless the victim pays a ransom.
+Protecting data with advanced security solutions and proper employee awareness is essential to guard against these attacks.

 2. Phishing attacks

-Phishing attacks are a common technique used by cybercriminals to mislead the public. users and obtain confidential information, such as login credentials or banking details.
-Attackers usually send misleading e-mails or messages claiming to come from legitimate organizations, urging recipients to divulge their information.
-To protect yourself against phishing, it's important to carefully check the origin of communications, be cautious when opening attachments and keep your software up to date to avoid exploitable vulnerabilities.
+Phishing attacks are a common technique used by cybercriminals to trick users into obtaining confidential information, such as login credentials or banking information.
+Attackers typically send deceptive emails or messages claiming to be from legitimate organizations, tricking recipients into disclosing their information.
+To protect against phishing, it's important to carefully verify the origin of communications, be cautious when opening attachments, and keep your software up to date to avoid exploitable vulnerabilities.

-Cybercriminals often exploit vulnerabilities in software to carry out attacks.
-By exploiting these security flaws, they can take control of computer systems, access sensitive information or carry out malicious actions.
-To protect yourself against this type of attack, it is essential to keep all your software up to date by regularly installing the security patches provided by software publishers.
+Cybercriminals often exploit software vulnerabilities to carry out attacks.
+By exploiting these security flaws, they can take control of computer systems, access sensitive information, or perform malicious actions.
+To protect against this type of attack, it's essential to keep all your software up to date by regularly installing security patches provided by the vendors.

-Distributed Denial of Service (DDoS) attacks aim to render a service unavailable by saturating the target servers with traffic.
-Cybercriminals often use a network of infected machines, known as a botnet, to carry out these attacks.
-This can cause major malfunctions and disrupt the normal operations of targeted organizations.
-Implementing mechanisms to detect and mitigate DDoS attacks is essential to minimize the disruption caused by this type of attack.
+Distributed denial of service (DDoS) attacks aim to render a service unavailable by saturating target servers with traffic.
+Cybercriminals often use a network of infected machines, called a botnet, to carry out these attacks.
+This can cause significant disruptions and disrupt the normal operations of targeted organizations.
+Implementing DDoS attack detection and mitigation mechanisms is essential to minimize the disruption caused by this type of attack.

 5. Data interception attacks